Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Preliminaries

 where $s$ is a control parameter that depends on the curvature of the manifold \cite{chen2024decentralized}.
 We use this update in our algorithm design and demonstrate its linear variance reduction property in Section \ref{sec:consensus}.

-{\bf Regret Definition:} Under the full information feedback, a common goal is to minimize static regret with respect to a fixed comparator $x^* \in \mansubset$, where $\mansubset$ is a geodesically convex subset of $\man$, and
+{\bf Regret Definition:} Under the full information feedback setting, a common goal is to minimize static regret with respect to a fixed comparator $x^* \in \mansubset$, where $\mansubset$ is a geodesically convex subset of $\man$, and

 This definition is standard in decentralized online optimization \cite{chen2024decentralized, shahrampour2017distributed}.
-Note that while in a decentralized algorithm agent $i$ generates ${x_{i,t}}$ using Riemannian gradients of $\{f_{i,\tau}:\mansubset \to \mathbb{R}\}_{\tau=1}^{t-1}$, its decision is evaluated at the global function $f_t$, so without communication the regret will never be sublinear.
-In the two-point bandit setting, where only function evaluations at two nearby points are available, the regret is similarly defined by
+Note that while in a decentralized algorithm, agent $i$ generates ${x_{i,t}}$ using Riemannian gradients of $\{f_{i,\tau}:\mansubset \to \mathbb{R}\}_{\tau=1}^{t-1}$, its decision is evaluated at the global function $f_t$, so without communication the regret will not be sublinear.